Azeri SOCAR keeps BP as field operator, confirms output plan

 ACG was expected to produce more than 1 million barrels per day (bpd) after a third phase was completed in 2008.
 But after hitting 823,000 bpd in 2010, output has fallen, averaging 684,000 bpd in the first half of this year.

 Abdullayev said he would have talks with three BP vice-presidents who were visiting Baku.
-BP confirmed there were negotiations, but declined to elaborate.
+BP confirmed there were negotiations, but declined to elaborate further.

 “Talks are under way,” Tamam Bayatly, BP Azerbaijan’s spokeswoman, said.
 “We will issue a press release later today.”